broadinstitute/SamplyzeR/README.md

 ## Usage

+You can use Samplyzer as a command line tool, an R package or a web application:

 ### 1. Command-Line (CMD)

 Running SAMPLYZER from the command line requires specifying some parameters.
 Here are some common parameters: